DyingShades/justinluong.com/index.md

 _"Rangelands are globally distributed habitats with high potential for supporting nature-based climate solutions.
 Yet, rangelands will be affected by human disturbances that result in severe habitat degradation and may need intervention to sufficiently recover."
 (Dr. Justin Luong Et.
 Al)_
 <hr>
+___

-# Projects and highlights
+# Projects and Highlights
+Subject matter about both Dr. Luongs independent work as well as Humboldt lab work. with buttons that lead to respective pages in submenus

+Berkley
 GrassNet
----
+Range and Resource Lab

 # Quick Links:
 <hr>
 We are part of the [Environmental Science, Policy & Management Department](https://ourenvironment.berkeley.edu/) at [Rausser College of Natural Resources](https://nature.berkeley.edu/)